ik0zy/vizball/README.md

 ## Features

-### Field View

-Visualize players positioned on an interactive football field.
-Filter by position, overall rating, and year to see top players in each position category.
-Player markers are sized according to their rating for quick visual comparison.

-### Player Comparison

-Compare two players side-by-side with detailed radar charts showing their attributes.
-The comparison breaks down stats into categories including attacking, defending, movement, skills, and physical attributes.

 ### Scatter Analysis

 Explore relationships between different player attributes using customizable scatter plots.
 Choose from over 40 attributes for the X and Y axes, and apply color coding based on position, league, nationality, or any other attribute.
 The tool includes filtering options and trendline support.